How literacy must be reframed this school year

 In our next blog, my co-author will look at how literacy is being reframed as we transition from print to digital reading—a process that’s rapidly accelerating due to COVID-19, given that many students do not have regular access to school libraries.
 As Willingham explains, the mechanics of reading do not change when we move from print to digital.
 However, our habits of reading often do change, and educators need to thoughtfully consider how to foster the very best reading habits when texts are accessed digitally.

-Ready for more insights on the critical role of self-teaching?
-Order your copy of Literacy Reframed from the publisher or from your favorite bookseller.
+Take a deeper look at the 3 types of reading practice that are critical to students’ literacy growth.
+Also, order your copy of Literacy Reframed from the publisher or from your favorite bookseller.

 Dehaene, S. (2009).
 Reading in the brain: The new science of how we read.
 New York: Penguin.

 Hirsch, E.D.
 (2016).
 Why knowledge matters: Rescuing our children from failed education theories.
 Cambridge, MA: Harvard Education Press.